 Piñon Flats Campground

-This campground is a National Park Service campground located about one mile north of the Visitor Center.
-The grounds are open from April through October and reservations can be made from May 1st until September 20th.
+The Piñon Flats Campground is a National Park Service campground located about one mile north of the Visitor Center.
+The campground is open from April through October, and reservations are allowed from Memorial Day through Labor Day weekend.
 Reservations can be completed either online or by phone.
 Any sites that are not reserved become first-come, first-served.
 Many of the sites here feature views of the dunes and the Sangre de Cristo Mountains.
-The campground offers restrooms with working sinks, flush toilets, a dishwashing sink area, and water spigots.
-These amenities can be found at all three of the loops.
-Each individual site contains a picnic table and a fire grate, with multiple grates at group sites.
-A few of the sites have areas for campers, trailers, or RVs up to 35 feet in length to park.
+All three loops of the campground have restrooms with working sinks, flush toilets, a dishwashing sink area, and water spigots.
+Each site contains a picnic table and a fire grate to cook on.
+Both Loop One and Loop Two have areas for campers, trailers, or RVs up to 35 feet in length to park.
 There are no hookups, however, so it is best to come prepared.
 Pets are welcome, but you must keep them properly restrained and supervised at all times.
 Bears are frequent visitors, which is why the campground supplies a bear-proof food box at each campsite.
-When Medano Creek flows, between May through early June are usually peak times, when the campgrounds are full due to the flourishing creek.
-You can expect most all campsites to be reserved.
+When Medano Creek flows, between May through early June, the campgrounds fill quickly.
+You can expect most of the campsites to be reserved.
 The campground also has a Camp Store that sells firewood, camping supplies, food, snacks, drinks, and ice.

 Backpacking in the Dunes

-Outside of the day use areas of the 30 square mile dunefields, many hikers choose to camp in a unique setting - the dunes.
-It’s a wonderful setting for wide, open views of the night’s sky.
-Permits for overnight backpacking are first-come, first-served and can be obtained for as many nights as you would like to enjoy out among the sand.
+Outside of the day-use areas of the 30-square-mile dune fields, many hikers choose to camp in a unique setting —the dunes.
+It’s a beautiful setting for extensive, open views of the night’s sky.
+Permits for overnight backpacking are given on a first-come, first-served basis, and they can be obtained for as many nights as you would like to enjoy camping out among the sand.

 Medano Road Camping

-There are 21 numbered campsites that are permitted for roadside camping along Medano Road in Great Sand Dunes National Preserve.
-The sites start out once you’ve gotten a little more than 5 miles from where the road begins near Piñon Flats Campground.
+Twenty-one first-come, first-served numbered campsites are permitted for roadside camping along the 22-mile Medano Road in Great Sand Dunes National Preserve.
+These free sites begin once you’ve past approximately five miles from where the road starts near Piñon Flats Campground.
 The sites are each marked with a brown post with a camping symbol, and each site has a campfire ring and bear-proof food storage box.
 Make sure your tent is located within 40 feet of the bear box at your site.
-Roadside car camping is only permitted in certain designated sites in the preserve and vehicle access is only available from late spring through fall, depending on roadway conditions and weather.
+Roadside car camping is only permitted in certain designated sites in the preserve, and vehicle access is only available from late spring through fall, depending on roadway conditions and weather.
 You can bring your pet with you as well, but you must supervise them at all times and keep them properly restrained during your visit to the park.

 Backpacking in the Foothills